-Maia is an app by Simon Roth.
+Maia is an application developed by Simon Roth.
 Maia was first published on .
-The app is available for Steam, Other.
+It is available on the following platforms: Steam, Other.

 About This Game

 Maia is a strange and hostile alien world, toxic to humans, yet lush with new life.
 Your mission is to colonise this poison eden, survive it's dangers and establish humanity's first foothold in the stars.
 Created by independent developer Simon Roth, Maia is a space colony simulation game about surviving and thriving on another world.

 Build your Base

 Burrow into Maia's mineral rich crust to build and manage a complex base that fulfills your colonist's needs.
 They'll need somewhere to sleep, somewhere to build and a steady supply of food, water and energy.

 An Enormous Procedurally-Generated World

 Twelve light years from earth, the planet Maia circles Tau Ceti.
 Its atmosphere is toxic, its surface is ravaged by solar flares, super storms, and meteor blasts and its unstable crust is constantly shifted by catastrophic earthquakes.
 Nevertheless, it is theoretically habitable.
 Explore Maia through a series of vast procedurally generated and fully simulated mission areas, each one several kilometres in size.

 With a fully fledged narrative campaign, stand alone missions and several custom sandbox modes, Maia has many, many ways to test your management skill and creativity.